nibscbioinformatics/nf-core-bagobugs/README.md

     ```

 *Notes*
-The `--classifier` parameter must be specified for the pipeline to run (please select either kraken2 or metaphlan3)
+-The `--classifier` parameter must be specified for the pipeline to run (please select either kraken2 or metaphlan3)
-Read subsampling is optional and can be disabled using command `skip_seqtk` in place of `-subsampling_depth VALUE`.
+-Read subsampling is optional and can be disabled using command `skip_seqtk` in place of `-subsampling_depth VALUE`.
 Either command must be specified for pipeline to run.

 See [usage docs](https://github.com/nibscbioinformatics/nf-core-bagobugs/blob/dev/docs/usage.md) for all of the available options when running the pipeline.